- Cancer research

 - Change of heart: exploring transcriptional variation in cardiomyocytes

 - Bringing epigenomic profiling to the single-cell biology stage

 - Using the power of RNA-seq to characterize brain cell types

 - Stem cell research

 - Tips and troubleshooting

 Which single-cell RNA-seq method detects more genes in cells with low RNA content?

 Thinking about how to improve your next single-cell RNA-seq study?
 Or are you new to this technique and not sure where to begin?
 We have the benchmarking study for you.

 Single-cell RNA-seq experiments have two major phases: cDNA generation and library preparation.
 Because our SMART-Seq Single Cell PLUS Kit gives you the tools to do both, we compared it to several other popular methods.

 The cDNA-generation component of the kit (SSsc) was compared against the popular homebrew protocol, Smart-seq2 (SS2), and its update, Smart-seq3 (SS3).
 The library prep component (SSlp) was benchmarked against a commonly used method, Illumina Nextera® XT.
 We tested several inputs, cultured cells (Panel A), primary cells (Panel B), and whole organ RNA (Panel C).
-We also checked performance on two widely used liquid handlers, the MANTIS and mosquito HV.
+We also checked performance on two widely used liquid handlers, the MANTIS Liquid Dispenser and the mosquito HV.
 Finally, we analyzed the data using our CogentAP bioinformatics software.